omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/keycloak_setup.md

 #### Permissions

-Next, add a "permissions" mapper.
-The `Armasec` package expects to find a "permissions" claims under a claim at the root of the JWT payload.
+The `Armasec` package expects to find "permissions" in a claim at the root of the JWT payload.
+To facilitate this, we need to add a mapper that will copy the permissions to the correct place in the JWT.
+We will call the new mapper our "permissions" mapper.

 Enter "Permissions" under the `Name` field.
 Next, select "User Client Role" as the `Mapper Type`.
 Select "jobbergatel-cli" for the `Client ID`.
 The `Token Claim Name` *must* have the value "permissions".
 The `Claim JSON Type` field must be "String".

 ## Create a new Client for the Agent

-The Jobbergate Agent will also need a client.
+The Jobbergate Agent also requires its own client.

 Again, click the `Clients` section on the left navigation bar, and then click the `Create` button on the right.

 For the `Client Protocol` setting, choose the `openid-connect` protocol.
-The `Client ID` setting will be used to match jobs created for the agent to submit to Slurm, so use the cluster name for this setting.
+The `Client ID` setting will be used to match jobs to the cluster they should be submitted to.
+So use the cluster name for this setting.
 For a local deployment, the `Client ID` should be "local-slurm".

 On the `Settings` tab, set `Access Type` to `confidential` and enter "\*" for the `Valid Redirect URIs`.
 Scroll down and